 The clerk of the circuit court is authorized to enter into contracts with credit card or debit card companies approved by the clerk and to negotiate the payment of convenience and administrative fees normally charged by those companies for allowing the clerk of the circuit court to accept their credit cards or debit cards in payment as authorized herein.
-The clerk of the circuit court is authorized to enter into contracts with third party fund guarantors, facilitators, and service providers under which those entities may contract directly with customers of the clerk of the circuit court and guarantee and remit the payments to the clerk of the circuit court.
-Where the offender pays fines, penalties, or costs by credit card or debit card or through a third party fund 1 2 guarantor, facilitator, or service provider, or anyone paying 3 statutory fees of the circuit court clerk or the posting of cash bail, the clerk shall collect a service fee of up to \$5 or 5 the amount charged to the clerk for use of its services by the credit card or debit card issuer, third party fund quarantor, 6 7 facilitator, or service provider.
-This service fee shall be in 8 addition to any other fines, penalties, or costs.
-The clerk of 9 the circuit court is authorized to negotiate the assessment of 10 convenience and administrative fees by the third party fund 11 quarantors, facilitators, and service providers with the 12 revenue earned by the clerk of the circuit court to be remitted to the county general revenue fund.
-13
+The clerk of the circuit court is authorized to enter into contracts with third party fund guarantors, facilitators, and service providers under which those entities may contract directly with customers of the clerk of the circuit court and quarantee and remit the payments to the clerk of the circuit court.
+Where the offender pays fines, penalties, or costs by credit card or debit card or through a third party fund quarantor, facilitator, or service provider, or anyone paying statutory fees of the circuit court clerk or the posting of cash bail, the clerk shall collect a service fee of up to \$5 or the amount charged to the clerk for use of its services by the credit card or debit card issuer, third party fund quarantor, facilitator, or service provider.
+This service fee shall be in addition to any other fines, penalties, or costs.
+The clerk of the circuit court is authorized to negotiate the assessment of convenience and administrative fees by the third party fund quarantors, facilitators, and service providers with the

-- 14 As used in this Section, "certified check" has the meaning 15 provided in Section 3-409 of the Uniform Commercial Code. - 16 (Source: P.A.
+- 1 revenue earned by the clerk of the circuit court to be remitted - 2 to the county general revenue fund. - 3 As used in this Section, "certified check" has the meaning - 4 provided in Section 3-409 of the Uniform Commercial Code. - 5 (Source: P.A.
 101-652, eff.
 1-1-23; 102-356, eff.
-1-1-22.) - Section 1-195.
-The Attorney Act is amended by changing

-Section 9 as follows:

-- 19 (705 ILCS 205/9) (from Ch.
+1-1-22.) - 6 Section 220.
+The Attorney Act is amended by changing - 7 Section 9 as follows: - 8 (705 ILCS 205/9) (from Ch.
 13, par.
-9)

-- Sec.
-9. All attorneys and counselors at law, judges, clerks and sheriffs, and all other officers of the several courts within this state, shall be liable to be arrested and held to terms of pretrial release bail, and shall be subject to the same legal process, and may in all respects be prosecuted
+9) - 9 Sec.
+9. All attorneys and counselors at law, judges, - 10 clerks and sheriffs, and all other officers of the several - 11 courts within this state, shall be liable to be arrested and - 12 held to bail terms of pretrial release, and shall be subject to - the same legal process, and may in all respects be prosecuted - and proceeded against in the same courts and in the same manner - as other persons are, any law, usage or custom to the contrary - 16 notwithstanding: Provided, nevertheless, said judges, - 17 counselors or attorneys, clerks, sheriffs and other officers - 18 of said courts, shall be privileged from arrest while - 19 attending courts, and whilst going to and returning from - 20 court. - 21 (Source: R.S.
+1874, p.
+169; P.A.
+101-652, eff.
+1-1-23.) - 22 Section 225.
+The Juvenile Court Act of 1987 is amended by - changing Sections 1-7, 1-8, and 5-150 as follows: